 These grants will support students to conduct independent summer research under the guidance of a Penn faculty member, and can range anywhere from $500 to $5,000, depending on the needs of the project.

 Guidelines for the Gelfman International Summer Fund are intentionally open-ended to permit students to dream and define their own projects.
-Prospective applicants are encouraged to seek out and develop mentor relationships with appropriate Penn faculty members in designing their projects and can schedule an appointment to discuss their ideas with Dr. Kerry Milch, Associate Director for Undergraduate Research, or with Dr. Ann Vernon-Grey, Senior Associate Director for Research at the Center for Undergraduate Research and Fellowships (CURF).
+Prospective applicants are encouraged to seek out and develop mentor relationships with appropriate Penn faculty members in designing their projects and can schedule an appointment to discuss their ideas with Dr. Kerry Milch, Associate Director for Undergraduate Research, or with Dr. Ann Vernon-Grey, Senior Associate Director for Undergraduate Research, at the Center for Undergraduate Research and Fellowships (CURF).

 Each application must have a local project affiliate where the student will work or study and include a letter of willingness from that person/organization.
 Applicants, in defining their projects, will identify and seek out appropriate affiliations for themselves.